Welcome to the world of Cute Macabre!

 It's something that draws attention to what is both adorable and slightly disturbing at the same time.

 In short - Cute Macabre is the joyous celebration of what's not quite right in the world.
+(You should take a look - here's a random smattering of galleries.')

 Tell me about the website!